forestgrape/coronavirus/diagnosis_and_viral_load.md

 **Laboratory Diagnosis and Monitoring the Viral Shedding of SARS-CoV-2 Infection** [https://doi.org/10.1016/j.xinn.2020.100061]()

+> An early version of this article with fewer patients has the title "Evaluating the accuracy of different respiratory specimens in the laboratory diagnosis and monitoring the viral shedding of 2019-nCoV infections"

-Location: Shenzhen; Date: written in May, patients likely from January to March
+Location: Shenzhen, Guangdong, China; Date: written in May, patients likely from January to March
 ##### Methods
 * Participants: "Four hundred and ten patients with confirmed COVID-19 from the Guangdong CDC (Center for Disease Control and Prevention), who were hospitalized in Shenzhen Third People’s Hospital, were included."
 * "3,552 respiratory specimens from 410 patients were serially collected during hospitalization, including 559 oropharyngeal swabs, 2,231 nasopharyngeal swabs, 696 sputum samples, and 66 BALF samples."